 Under the rules of the NASDAQ Stock Market, LLC, or NASDAQ, "independent" directors must comprise a majority of a listed company's board of directors within a specified period following that company's listing date in conjunction with its initial public offering, or IPO.
 In addition, applicable NASDAQ rules require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating committees be independent within the meaning of applicable NASDAQ rules.
-Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act.
+Audit Committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act.

 Our Board of Directors undertook a review of the independence of each director and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-As a result of this review, our Board of Directors determined that all of our directors, other than Mr. Rosen, who was appointed interim Chief Executive Officer on April 1, 2015, and Dr. Palmer, our Chief Medical Officer, qualify as "independent" directors within the meaning of the NASDAQ rules.
+As a result of this review, our Board of Directors determined that all of our directors, other than Mr. Angotti, our Chief Executive Officer, who was elected to the Board effective March 6, 2017, Mr. Rosen, who was our Chief Executive Officer until March 6, 2017, and Dr. Palmer, our Chief Medical Officer, qualify as "independent" directors within the meaning of the NASDAQ rules.
 Accordingly, a majority of our directors are independent, as required under applicable NASDAQ rules.
 In making this determination, our Board of Directors considered Mr. Wan's affiliation with Three Arch Partners, one of our stockholders.
 Our non-employee directors have been meeting, and we anticipate that they will continue to meet, in regularly scheduled executive sessions at which only non-employee directors are present.